-As of December 31, 2019 and 2018, the Company has open forward contracts with a notional total amount of \$1,017 and \$10,332, respectively.
-As of December 31, 2019, the company has open call options and open put options with a notional total amount of \$3,781 and \$3,957, respectively.
+As of December 31, 2022, and 2021, the Company has open call options and open put options with a notional total amount of \$7,774 and \$8,458, respectively.

-The carrying amounts of financial instruments include cash and cash equivalents, short-term bank deposits, accounts receivable, accounts payable and accrued liabilities approximate fair value because of their short maturities.
+The carrying amounts of financial instruments include cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities approximate fair value because of their short maturities.